A lesson learned

 Sennheiser IE 900

-TL;DR [Fun yet technical] A pretty coherently natural-sounding, well-balanced IEM with very good extension on both ends, a tasteful boost in the low-end, and a forward treble overall while being a pretty good value on top of scaling quite well.
+TL;DR [Fun yet technical] A pretty coherently natural-sounding, somewhat intense-sounding IEM with very good extension on both ends, a tasteful boost in the low-end, and a forward treble overall while being a pretty good value on top of scaling quite well.
 Bass is this IEM’s strength with very good texture, grip, organicness, and definition.
 Midrange can have great balance depending on the pairing but does favor the upper-mids slightly.
 Treble is quite extended and forward overall however, I wouldn’t call it bright but energetic.
 Timbre is natural, tonal density is adequate, imaging is pretty precise, dynamics (both macro/micro) overall is quite good, detail punches above its price, and staging focuses more on width rather than depth.

 Treble: So, this aspect of the sound is actually quite interesting and perhaps the pickiest part of the 900, but it can potentially be very rewarding as well.
 Overall, the treble is presented very forwardly and extends very well, but I do not consider them bright.